eclipse-ee4j/cargotracker/README.md

   explained [here](https://github.com/payara/Payara/issues/3038).
 * If you restart the application a few times, you will run into a bug causing a spurious deployment failure.
 While the problem can be annoying, it's harmless.
   Just re-run the application (make sure to completely shut down Payara first).
-* Sometimes when the server is not shut down correctly, the Derby database that the application uses get's corrupted, resulting is strange JDBC errors.
+* Sometimes when the server is not shut down correctly or there is a locking/permissions issue, the Derby database that the application uses get's corrupted, resulting is strange database errors.
 If this occurs, you will need to stop the application and clean the database.
-You can do this by simply removing \temp\cargo-tracker-database from the file system and restarting the application.
+You can do this by simply removing \tmp\cargo-tracker-database from the file system and restarting the application.